openstack-security/openstack-security.github.io/_posts/2016-01-16-threat-analysis.markdown

 and documenting security best practice.

-At HPE we aim to conduct analysis sessions in 2-3 hours but it's not uncommon for reviews to take several times as long and this time does not include the work taken to generate the architecture documentation, which is often several days of effort.
+At HPE we aim to conduct analysis sessions in 2-3 hours but it's not uncommon for reviews to take much longer and this time does not include the work taken to generate the architecture documentation, which is often several days of effort.